ZhengKeli/AI2048/README.md

 - `./py/game_console.py` - a console-based game 2048
 - `./py/game_random.py` - the game played by a AI that actions randomly (well, maybe is not really "intelligence")
 - `./py/game_aix-corex.py` - a set of AIs, they are built step by step.
 And they are stronger and stronger.
-- `./py/game_ai2-core3_extreme.py` - this is almost the best AI in this project, but it takes a lot of time to computes.
+- `./py/game_ai2-core3_extreme.py` - this is almost the best AI in this project.
+It can play until "2048" turns out almost every time, but it takes a lot of time to computes.
 - `./py/game_assist2_core3_extreme.py` - scripts that can let the best AI assist you when playing 2048.
 - `./py/train_corex.py` - a set of scripts, which can train the nerve network "core" using in AIs.
 - `./py/match.py` - a script that test all the AIs and compare how strong they are.